A fine needle aspiration of the spleen in dogs is often taken when dogs undergo an abdominal ultrasound.

 Fine Needle Aspiration in Dogs

-Fine needle aspiration is a simple procedure carried out for diagnostic purposes.
+Fine needle aspiration of the spleen in dogs is a simple procedure carried out for diagnostic purposes.
 As its name implies, the needle used is very thin making the procedure more comfortable.

 For idea of comparison, the needle used for fine needle aspiration is 20 to 25 gauge, while the needle for microchipping a dog is very large, around 12 to 15 gauge.
 The larger the number, the finer the needle.